fhalab/CSR-SALAD/README.md

 ## Support

-For questions, issues, or suggestions, please open an issue on the GitHub repository or contact the author.
+For questions, issues, or suggestions, please open an issue on the [GitHub repository](https://github.com/fhalab/CSR-SALAD/issues).